HesusWEi/GCI_2018-CCExtractor2/README.md

 This is the second question:
 Your name?jack
-Hello jack ,please to meet you! hello! jack please to meet you,do you know your backwards name is ['a', 'c', 'j', 'k'] ?
+Hello jack ,please to meet you! hello! jack please to meet you,do you know your backwards name is ['k', 'c', 'a', 'j'] ?